Intentional Eating: What is it?

 Consider a couple of possible solutions.
 Take time to plan how you will implement this solution.
 For example, if I decided to add healthy snack on my way home from work to prevent myself from getting over hungry, I might need to plan a morning where I can prep my veggies to include in that snack.
 I might also need to put a reminder on the door so that I don’t forget to grab it on my way out.

 Think about printing out this scale and using it often.
-You can also make it a part of your journal or food records.
-Just beginning to develop some awareness about your body and what it needs can be really helpful in this journey to a healthier you.
-This hunger scale is a very helpful tool in keeping you on the Nourished Road.
+You can also make it a part of your journal.
+Just beginning to develop some awareness about your body and what it needs can be really helpful in your journey.
+Salud!